XDMAHIN-KHAN/MULTI-2008-BY-XDM4HIN/README.md

 ✅ python MULTI2008mK.py

-note:- this tools are paid,so you need approval,,
+note:- this tools are paid,so need approval,,